gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 3. enjoy the code editor experience but also require customization like I do, this post is for you.

-The steps below apply to Python 3.8 and Visual Studio Code (VSCode) 1.44.2.
+The steps below apply to Python 3.8 and Visual Studio Code (VS Code) 1.44.2.

 # Download Python